lunagus/SongSearch/README.md

 I got tired of trying to find a suitable tool that would let me convert large Deezer playlists to Spotify or other services automatically.
 Most were paywalled, throttled, or feature-limited.
 So I built **SongSeek** to offer a fast, free, and accurate alternative.
 It features a rich UX and real-time tracking to convert music libraries between platforms like Spotify, YouTube Music, Deezer, and Apple Music with high accuracy.

 **SongSeek** fetches metadata from source links and redirects users to the equivalent track or playlist on the target platform.

 ---

+## 🚀 Quick Start

+1. Visit [SongSeek](https://songseek.vercel.app/) and paste your playlist or track link.
+2. Choose your target platform.
+3. Login with OAuth if prompted.
+4. Watch your playlist convert in real-time!
+5. Use manual fixes if any tracks don't match perfectly.

+Want to run it locally or contribute?
+See [Contributing](#-contributing) below.

+---